noblethrasher/C-/readme.md

 2. Classes should model the state space of an application.
 3. Class names should represent completed actions (e.g. *Tokenized* rather than *Tokenizer*).
 4. Most public properties and functions should return `IEnumerable<T>` (or a class that implements `SelectMany`) rather than `T`.
 5. Most work should be in the constructors.
+Relatedly, public void functions in C♯ should be implemented as memberless classes in C♭.
 6. Classes should have one public function but may have many public properties.
 7. Public functions should have exactly one formal parameter.
 If such functions require multiple paramters, they should do so by specifying that a single formal parameter must implement an interface.
 8. Unlike C♯, C♭ makes a disctinction between the concepts of class and type.
 A class is the same thing in both C♯ and C♭, which is grouping of objects and functions (methods).
 In C♯ “type” is usually synonomous with the same concept as descibed by a set in mathematics, but this is redundant with respect to the definition of a class.
 Conversely, in C♭ a type is an invariant relatonship among classes.